iMaximal/About-me/en/README.md

 Technologies: React + Redux, ImmutableJS, Reselect, Styled components, Meterial UI, Gulp, Webpack 3, Node.js, Express.

-Interesting subjects: a tree construction with the help of recursive components and Drag'n'Drop; nice SVN diffs in the web; microservice of the NodeJS, which executes Linux commands wrapped in Promise.
+Interesting subjects: a tree construction based on recursive components with Drag'n'Drop; nice SVN diffs in the web; microservice of the NodeJS, which executes Linux commands wrapped in Promise.
    ***

 2010-2017 Institute of Geophysics, Ural Branch of the Russian Academy of Sciences